 - Swimming in flat water can occur in Designated and Non-Designated swim areas. - Determine that all facilities are safe for use.
-Students must be encouraged to report facility problems to the teacher.

-• Prior to swimming, the teacher must check with local authorities to determine whether the water is safe for swimming (for example, location, water quality and distance from fast moving water).
+Students must be encouraged to report facility problems to the Teacher. - Prior to swimming, the Teacher must check with local authorities to determine whether the water is safe for swimming (for example, location, water quality and distance from fast moving water).

-- Must be clearly designated with defined physical boundaries (for example, at camps buoyed, or enclosed dock areas);

-- Must have boundaries that are clearly visible to watercraft users (for example, buoy line is visible to users of personal watercraft and motorboats occupying the same body of water);

-- Must be free from hazards;

-- Must be of suitable water temperature; and

-- Must have stationed water rescue equipment
+- Must be clearly designated with defined physical boundaries (for example, at camps buoyed, or enclosed dock areas); - Must have boundaries that are clearly visible to watercraft users (for example, buoy line is visible to users of personal watercraft and motorboats occupying the same body of water); - · Must be free from hazards; - Must be of suitable water temperature; and - Must have stationed water rescue equipment

-- Must have boundaries clearly defined by the water safety supervisors with suitable visual markers and/or distance from shore; - Visual markers may include the following: - A natural feature (for example, a visible rock, tree stump, edge of the shoreline, edge of a sandy beach, a tree on the shoreline). - A watercraft (for example, canoe or kayak with a supervisor, or anchored, a suitable distance offshore). - A floating marker buoy or floating rope line. - Distance from shore boundaries may include the following: - Suitable number of front crawl strokes from shore (for example, ten front crawl strokes from shore). - Suitable number of canoe lengths from shore (for example, three canoe lengths from shore).

-- Must avoid hazards (for example, drains, dams, boating areas); - Must be checked by the water safety supervisor and/or trip guide for underwater hazards (for example, broken glass, drop-offs, dangerous bottoms [for example logs, large rocks], undertows); and - Must be of suitable water temperature.
+- Must have boundaries clearly defined by the Water Safety Supervisors with suitable visual markers and/or distance from shore; - Visual markers may include the following: - A natural feature (for example, a visible rock, tree stump, edge of the shoreline, edge of a sandy beach, a tree on the shoreline). - A watercraft (for example, canoe or kayak with a Teacher/Monitor, or anchored, a suitable distance offshore). - A floating marker buoy or floating rope line. - o Distance from shore boundaries may include the following: - Suitable number of front crawl strokes from shore (for example, ten front crawl strokes from shore). - Suitable number of canoe lengths from shore (for example, three canoe lengths from shore). - Must avoid hazards (for example, drains, dams, boating areas); - Must be checked by the Water Safety Supervisor and/or Trip Guide for underwater hazards (for example, broken glass, drop-offs, dangerous bottoms [for example logs, large rocks], undertows); and - Must be of suitable water temperature.